FALLENau/e13_work_all/week_12/day_2/README.md

 db.animals.find();
 ```
-and then run in terminalagain
+and then run in terminal again
 ```sh
 mongo < mongo_play.js
 ```